yavulan/motivation/en/projects-types.md

 Avoid self-destructing traps:

-* Cyclically think that you are doing bad on this project - it's absolutely normal to slow things down on that kind of projects
+* Cyclically think that you are doing bad on this project - it's absolutely normal to slow things down on that kind of project.
 * Changing mind to “I have to get rid of this by finishing it as fast as I can” - it is unproductively and leads to bad quality decisions.
 Also, it ties your motivation to the finish of a project, and in case the project is not small you will find yourself stuck.

 ## What to do